 Click on Import/export > Import repositories in Manage repositories or use the shortcut Extensions > ReaPack > Import repositories to add third-party repositories to ReaPack.
 You can find popular repositories in the Repository list.

 The URL to put in this dialog should have been given to you by the owner of the repository you wish to import.
 The golden rule of computer security applies to ReaPack repositories as well: don't install packages from untrusted sources.

 ReaPack requires an internet connection by design.
-However, it's possible to transfer data and installed packages to an offline computer using Export offline archive and Import offline archive in Manage repositories > Import/export.
+However, it is possible to transfer data and installed packages to another computer using Export offline archive and Import offline archive in Manage repositories > Import/export.

 For optimal results both computers should run the same operating system and software architecture.
 Some packages may provide different files depending on the system and architecture.
 Also note that obsolete packages cannot be imported.

 Offline users should disable the setting Refresh index cache when older than a week in Manage repositories > Options > Network settings to avoid getting download failures when using the package browser and other features which would otherwise attempt to connect to the internet.

 - Install new packages when synchronizing

 - Enable to make Synchronize packages install every package in the enabled repositories in addition to installing updates.
 This setting can also be set on a per-repository basis (see Manage repositories).

 - Use this mode to enable updating from a stable version to a pre-release when synchronizing or when updating from the browser.
 Pre-releases can always be manually installed from the package browser even if this setting is disabled.

 - Enable to detect obsolete packages when synchronizing and ask whether to keep or remove them.
 A package is obsolete when it was removed from its parent repository and is no longer available for download.